 Co-founder / Managing Director

 Elliot Samuel Paul, Ph.D. is a philosopher who specializes in the history of philosophy, theories of knowledge, and philosophical issues surrounding creativity.
 Among other things, his work explores the role that creativity plays in the moral sphere, as an instrument of personal, social and political change.
 After completing his doctorate at Yale University in 2009, he spent two years on the faculty at New York University and is now Assistant Professor of Philosophy at Barnard College, Columbia University.
-In one of his current projects he has teamed up with Dr. Kaufman (left) to put together a volume of new essays entitled The Philosophy of Creativity (forthcoming with Oxford University Press).
+In one of his current projects he has teamed up with Dr. Kaufman (left) to put together a volume of new essays entitled The Philosophy of Creativity (Oxford University Press).
 He can be contacted here.